Trump's Plan To Secure Schools Calls For Arming Teachers, Improving Background Checks

 Although the school safety commission has no timetable to produce recommendations, DeVos insists it's not simply a stalling tactic.

 "There's no time to waste," DeVos said.
-"No student, no family, no teacher, and no school should have to live the horror of Parkland, or Sandy Hook, or Columbine again."
+"No student, no family, no teacher, and no school should have to live the horror of Parkland, or Sandy Hook or Columbine again."